Nik212/FSE_project_team_6/README.md

 ## Citation:
-If you find our work useful in your research, please consider citing:
+If you find the original work of the authors useful in your research, please consider citing their work:
 ```
 @inproceedings{dai20183dmv,
  author = {Dai, Angela and Nie{\ss}ner, Matthias},